thesweetkitchen/thesweetkitchen.github.io/pages/contact.md

 permalink: "/contact/"
 layout: page
 meta_title: Contact us
-teaser: Hello!
-Nice to meet you!
 ---
+Hello!
+Feel free to send me any questions, suggestions, or just to say hi.
+Love hearing from you!

 <form action="https://getsimpleform.com/messages?form_api_token=f32825134b2ff759f3aef85d548cf4e6" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->